Navigating the Holiday Rush with Young Children

 Recognize the challenge

 The least equipped people to weather the holidays are families with young children.
 Children operate best on routine, but holidays are focused on being out of routine.
 Being out of routine can throw off sleep schedules and meal times.
 Sugar, increased activity, and over-stimulation of gifts and people can cause children to feel overly excitable, agitated, and exhausted.
-Parents strung-out by the hustle and bustle rub off on their children's dispositions.
-All of these factors can create a less than a merry time.
+Parents strung out by the hustle and bustle rub off on their children's dispositions.
+All of these factors can create a less-than-merry time.

-If we recognize the challenges than we can seek out strategies to help offset them.
-Consider these ideas for navigating through the holidays well with young children.
+If we recognize the challenges, we can seek out strategies to help offset them.
+Consider these ideas for navigating the holidays well with young children.

 Establish priorities